-The POA drive the translation of the programme objectives into sustainable actions and outcomes for a period of a two-years cycle.
+Takuwani Riime Programme of Action: The POA drive the translation of the programme objectives into sustainable actions and outcomes for a period of a two-years cycle.
 During this period, community economic empowerment projects are developed and implemented.
 Actions related to the strengthening of proposal development, implementation, monitoring, evaluation and reporting at community level are part of the POA.
 These actions are aligned to national strategic priorities based on a bottom-up programme implementation approach.
 It is envisaged that a long-term strategic perspective will be developed during the implementation of the POA of the two-year cycle period ending 19th November 2025.
-The focus is the 3rd Term National Men's Parliament is to:
+The focus is the current term is to: